The Office of Institutional Research and Effectiveness is the central coordinating

 unit for activities relating to grant development and institutional effectiveness

 including planning and evaluation, instructional research and compliance with accrediting

 Vice President for Institutional Effectiveness and Student Affairs

 Director of Institutional Research and Effectiveness

-Specific programs of the college are recognized by the following regional, national, and state organizations and accrediting agencies:
+Specific programs of Holmes Community College are recognized by the following state, regional, and national organizations and accrediting agencies:

 The Office of Institutional Research regularly receives data from various local, state, and national sources, which provide a wide range of important evaluative and assessment information on a regular basis.
 From these reports and institutional data, the Office of Institutional Research develops tables, graphical displays, and narratives for administrative, educational support, and instructional units of Holmes Community College to use as a research base for strategic planning.